magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-2.md

 <!-- ENGCOM-8288 -->

-*  Corrected position of the button list on the New Attribute page.
+*  Corrected the position of the button list on the New Attribute page.

 <!-- ENGCOM-8315 -->

-*  Added correct block class for the frontend `viewModel` reference example for the `\Magento\Framework\View\Element\Template` class.
+*  Added the correct block class for the frontend `viewModel` reference example for the `\Magento\Framework\View\Element\Template` class.
 [GitHub-30450](https://github.com/magento/magento2/issues/30450)

 <!-- ENGCOM-8090 -->